-As a voluntary system self-regulation relies very much on the good will, good sense, and commitment of advertisers to provide consumers with appropriate advertisements and through this promote consumer and government confidence in the general standards of advertising.
+As a voluntary system, self-regulation relies very much on the good will, good sense, and commitment of advertisers to provide consumers with appropriate advertisements and through this promote consumer and government confidence in the general standards of advertising.

 In the past this knowledge has been sufficient to achieve absolute compliance.
 The aim is to maintain that record and ensure the system continues to work effectively without government intervention.

-The ASB will continue to work with the advertising industry, associated national and international bodies and the community to maintain a healthy system of advertising self-regulation.
+Ad Standards will continue to work with the advertising industry, associated national and international bodies and the community to maintain a healthy system of advertising self-regulation.

 Other actions can include the following.